terrimporter/SCVUS_18S_metabarcode_pipeline/README.md

 The final output is reformatted to add read numbers for each sample and column headers to improve readability.

+Read and ESV statistics are provided for various steps of the program are also provided.

 ### Prepare your environment to run the pipeline

 1. This pipeline includes a conda environment that provides most of the programs needed to run this pipeline (SNAKEMAKE, SEQPREP, CUTADAPT, VSEARCH, etc.).